 Let’s face it.
 Hotels in Monaco are VERY expensive, especially in the summer season.
 If like us, you plan a trip on a budget, we recommend looking for accommodation in Nice or Menton or checking the latest offers in the search engine below.

-Final thoughts on our Monaco day trip
+Final thoughts on our one day in Monaco trip